 I love love love the Charlotte Mason philosophy of education.
 It is whimsical, gentle, rich, and well-rounded, it truly is an educational feast.
 Personally, my favorite aspect is all of the outside time, nature walks, and nature studies-it calls to me as a Christian home educator.
 I mean what better way to teach your children science then letting them naturally explore, observe, and discover in all of God’s creation?
 If you would like to know more about a Charlotte Mason Education read here: What Is A Charlotte Mason Education.

-If your familiar with Charlotte Mason’s method or your curious to learn more about various curriculum then stay with me.
+If you’re familiar with Charlotte Mason’s method or you’re curious to learn more about various curriculum then stay with me.
 I promise it is coming.

 Charlotte Mason is not a Curriculum